 Lately, some opposition work has been begun among the steel workers, but few opposition groups have been formed; the work in connection with the Amalgamated Association, affiliated to the A.F. of L., is confined mainly to agitation from without.
-The April I Conference of this Association adopted a militant platform.
-It was marked by the militancy of the rank-and-file who elected a committee of 10 to prepare a general strike.
-But the second conference held on June 13 reduced all these decisions to nought.
-The committee was watered down with new elements true to the traditions of the A.F. of L., who took a decision not to start a strike, but to accept Roosevelt's proposals.
-Here the unsuccessful result of our efforts is to be explained by the fact that instead of systematic, stubborn work by organised groups inside the union, we developed our agitation only from the outside, and instead of everyday work, we had sporadic and campaign activity.
-The local functionaries, as may be seen from reports, did not understand the reason for their failure and did not draw the necessary lessons afterwards.
-Meanwhile, there is a tremendous urge towards unity, and great sympathy among the members of the A.F. of L. organisations and still more among the members of the independent unions for militant methods of struggle and for a militant programme of action.
+The April 1 Conference of this Association adopted a militant platform.
+It was marked by the militancy of the rank and file who elected a committee of 10 to prepare a general strike.
+But the second conference, held on June 13, reduced all these decisions to nought.
+The committee was watered down with new elements true to the traditions of the A.F. of L. who took a decision not to start a strike, but to accept Roosevelt's proposals.
+Here the unsuccessful result of our efforts is to be explained by the fact that instead of systematic, stubborn work by organized groups inside the union, we developed our agitation only from the outside, and instead of everyday work, we had sporadic and campaign activity.
+By the way, the local functionaries, as may be seen from reports, did not later on understand the reason for their failure and did not draw the necessary les-Meanwhile, there is a tremendous urge towards unity and there is great sympathy among the members of the A.F. of L. organizations and still more among the members of the independent unions for militant methods of struggle and for a militant program of action.

-The favourable soil which exists for opposition work, the enormous opportunities which exist in this field can be seen from the following cases.
-The local branches of the Amalgamated Assoc.
-(A.F. of L. union) in the plants of the Republic Steel Corporation called a conference on a number of questions (wages, etc.), inviting all the Republic locals of our union.
-The leaders of the Amalgamated Assn. forced our comrades to leave the meeting, but our programme was raised and discussed there.
-Or take the example among the textile workers.
-The workers of the Pequot textile mill in Salem, Mass., declared a strike, and invited the organiser of our textile union to lead their struggle, at the same time removing the leader of the United Textile Workers' Union (A.F. of L.).
-Since then an independent union has been organised which collaborates with us.
+The favorable soil which exists for opposition work, the enormous opportunities which exist in this field can be seen from the following cases.
+The local branches of the Amalgamated Association (A.F. of L. union) in the plants of the Republic Steel Corporation called a conference on a number of questions (wages, etc.) inviting all the Republic locals of our unions.
+The leaders of the Amalgamated Association forced our comrades to leave the meeting, but our program was raised and discussed there.
+Or take an example among the textile workers.
+The workers of the Pequot textile mill in

+Salem, Mass., declared a strike, and invited the organizer of our textile union to lead their struggle, at the same time removing the leader of the United Textile Workers' Union (A.F. of L.).
+Since then, an independent union has been organized which collaborates with us.

-Is there any need after this to show that the weak state of opposition work has a bad effect on the role which we can and should play in the strike struggle ?
+Is there any need after this to show that the weak state of opposition work has a bad effect on the role which we can and should play in the strike struggle?
 By failing to establish opposition groups we thereby fail to create the subjective factor which could prepare and bring about the independent leadership of the struggle.